 If underwriters are used in the sale, they will acquire the securities for their own account and may resell the securities from time to time in one or more transactions at a fixed public offering price or at varying prices determined at the time of sale.
 The obligations of the underwriters to purchase the securities will be subject to the conditions set forth in the applicable underwriting agreement.
 We may offer the securities to the public through underwriting syndicates represented by managing underwriters or by underwriters without a syndicate.
 Subject to certain conditions, the underwriters will be obligated to purchase all of the securities offered by the prospectus supplement other than securities covered by any option to purchase additional shares or other option.
 If a dealer is used in the sale of securities, we or an underwriter will sell the securities to the dealer as principal.
-The dealer may then resell the securities to the public at varying prices to be determined by the dealer at the time of resale.
-To the extent required, we will set forth in the prospectus supplement the name of the dealer and the terms of the transaction.
+The dealer may then resell the securities to the transaction.
 Any public offering price and any discounts or concessions allowed or reallowed or paid to dealers may change from time to time.
 We may use underwriters, dealers or agents with whom we have a material relationship.
 We will describe in the prospectus supplement, naming the underwriter, dealer or agent, the nature of any such relationship.